 As interim Principal Recipient (PR) of Global Fund grants, UNDP manages 36 grants covering 19 countries and three regional programmes (covering another 27 countries).
 The partnership between the two organizations was further cemented in 2016 with the adoption of a new Framework Agreement that updates, improves and streamlines the terms of UNDP’s engagement with the Global Fund, making it nimbler and further increasing the focus on effective implementation.

 The development results of UNDP’s partnership with the Global Fund are significant, not only in terms of health outcomes but also for their direct impact on the ability of individuals to live fuller and more productive lives, support their families, expand their choices and contribute to their communities, in turn generating broader socio-economic benefits for entire countries and regions.
-UNDP’s partnership with the Global Fund has helped save 2.5 million lives to date, while 2 million people are currently on HIV treatment through UNDPmanaged Global Fund grants.
+UNDP’s partnership with the Global Fund has helped save 2.5 million lives (3.1 million as of December 2017) to date, while 2 million people are currently on HIV treatment through UNDPmanaged Global Fund grants.
 Zimbabwe has just reached 1 million people on HIV treatment, which constitutes a remarkable milestone and achievement in a challenging context, with measurable impact: life expectancy in Zimbabwe, which had declined starting in the 1980s to reach 41 years in 2003, increased to 61 years in 2015.